Shrey-12/DIFF-SIAM/README.md

-# MAD-DDPM
+# DIF-SIAM
-MAD-DDPM is a one-class learning model that uses a reconstruction-based measure to determine whether the input images are bona fide or face morphs.
+DIFF-SIAM is a one-class learning model that uses a reconstruction-based measure to determine whether the input images are bona fide or face morphs.
 At the core of the technique is a two-branch reconstruction procedure that uses denoising diffusion probabilistic models (DDPMs) learned over only bona-fide samples as the basis for the detection tasks.
 The first branch models the distribution on bona-fide samples directly in the pixel-space (for low-level artifact detection), while the second captures the distribution of higher-level features extracted with a pretrained CNN.